 However, according to recent research, enkephalin, a pain-relieving peptide, helps transport endorphins to the brain.
 Scans of the brain during two-hour runs showed secretion of endorphins in the prefrontal and limbic regions of the brain - those that otherwise light up in response to emotions such as love.

 The Endocannabinoid system recently became the subject of much scientific research because of the positive effects on the body and the potential for using the system's stimulation to treat disease.
-A basic understanding of how the Endocannabinoid system functions allow scientists to discover its many therapeutic uses constantly.
+A basic understanding of how the Endocannabinoid system functions allow scientists to constantly discover its many therapeutic uses.

 These endogenous neurotransmitters are also released into the blood in higher amounts than usual when running and cause a similar joy.

 Endocannabinoids can cross the blood-brain barrier more easily than endorphins, and besides euphoria, they also provide an anesthetic for pain.
 In a test, a runner's high shows a link to the cannabinoid receptors, showing less sensitivity to pain and fear after running.
 Subject given Endocannabinoid blockers remained anxious and sensitive to pain despite running.

 *CBD is considered a doping substance in many countries.
 You need to check with your country's anti-doping institutions or sports event organizers about the laws.

 Accounts, laboratory tests, and studies attempt to explain a phenomenon that science has not yet fully explored.
 Whether endorphins, endocannabinoids, or both are causing this euphoric state, the critical thing is that you treat your body gently during a long, moderate-intensity run.
 You won't achieve this in your first run, as it takes time and patience; only experienced runners will reach that state of joy and stamina.

 You should always start low and slow and increase slowly.